Expropriation for Businesses

 Legal Backing

-Courts routinely address going‑concern value, goodwill, and operational continuity in expropriation or eminent domain contexts.
-See our case summaries and how we integrate Eric Jordan’s 25 Factors into applied FMV.
+Courts routinely address going-concern value, goodwill, and operational continuity in expropriation or eminent domain contexts.
+Our work integrates Eric Jordan’s 25 Factors with case law to support Fair Market Value in negotiations and tribunals.

 An appraisal for assets generally runs from $399 to $799.
 Business FMV assignments are scoped individually based on size, complexity, records, and deadlines.